Probability distributions and random variables#

 pmf_values = jnp.exp(binomial.log_prob(x_values))

-# Create a bar plot (PMF plot)
+# create a bar plot (PMF plot)

 fig = plt.figure(dpi=100, figsize=(5, 3))